 Travel assistance is only provided on the basis of a formal application submitted by, or on behalf of, the parent/carer or in the cases of children with SEN, where the SEN team have identified children and young people as being eligible.
-If the application is successful, assistance is effective from the date the child is assessed as eligible.
-Travel assistance will not normally be provided retrospectively i.e. reimbursement.
+If the application is successful, assistance is effective from the date of receipt of the application by the transport commissioning service - assistance will not normally be provided retrospectively i.e. reimbursement.